Edit on GitHub

 Hardware Assembly

-Red circles represent recommended bolt holes.
+Red circles indicate recommended bolt holes.

 2. Install the OpenMANIPULATOR-X on the TurtleBot3.

-Yellow circles represent recommended bolt holes.
+Yellow circles indicate recommended bolt holes.

 OpenCR Setup

+2. The Arduino IDE builds from the provided source code and uploads the generated binary file.
 The OpenCR Arduino board manager does not support ARM based processors such as Raspberry Pi or Jetson Nano.

 WARNING